powsybl/powsybl.github.io/pages/documentation/grid/formats/xiidm.md

 **iidm.export.xml.extensions**
 The `iidm.export.xml.extensions` property is an optional property that defines the list of extensions that we will be exported by the XIIDM exporter.
 By default all extensions will be exported.

+**iidm.export.xml.version**
+The `iidm.export.xml.version` property is an optional property that defines the XIIDM version to use for the exported file.
+If the chosen version is not compatible with the network to write, an error occurs.
+This is typically the case when an attribute appeared in a version more recent than the target one, and its value is not the default one (importing back the file will lead to a different network).
+By default, the export is done in the more recent version that is supported.

 #### Removed properties

 **iidm.export.xml.export-mode**